 Support the next generation

-We are always aiming to increase the number of talented students in financial need that we can support.
+We are always aiming to increase our support for students in financial need.
 Through generous donations from alumni and friends, we can achieve this.

-Whether you’re an individual or an organisation, you can support students at UWE Bristol.
+Whether you’re an individual or an organisation, there are many ways you can support students at UWE Bristol.
 You can help them overcome financial pressures by setting up a scholarship, or give recognition to their hard work by sponsoring a prize.

-You might want to set up a scholarship in your own name, or in memory of someone else.
+You might want to set up a scholarship in your name, in your organisation's name or in memory of someone else.
 You might choose to support a scholarship for students studying a certain course or programme.
 However you would like to get involved, scholarships are a great way of giving back to your community by shaping the next generation.

 More about the scholarship

 "Dan was an engineering undergraduate at UWE Bristol studying on the MEng course.
 He had a successful time at the University, eventually graduating with a first-class degree in 2014.
 Sadly, Dan died tragically in 2016.
 We were keen to start a scholarship in his memory at a university that proved so influential in his life. "

 Julian Legg Founder of the Daniel Legg Mechanical Engineering Scholarship

 First awarded in 2017, the Daniel Legg Mechanical Engineering Scholarship is made to the student who performs best in the second year of the Mechanical Engineering course.

 Julian Legg, Daniel’s father, decided to set up the scholarship.
 His hope is that it can help young aspiring engineers through their studies and provide some extra impetus to their time at UWE Bristol.